-Not only is video consumption big, major players are doubling down on their investments in long-form video:
+Not only is video consumption big, but major players are doubling down on their investments in long-form video:

 Some of the reasons for this explosive growth include:

 Data plans have become more affordable in most markets and what was the preserve of the business community in the early 2000s is now accessible to all.
 For at little as $10 per month, users can access several GBs worth of Internet data.